-then "taskProperty()" will resolve to [dspace]/config/modules/vscan.cfg when called from ClamAv task, but [dspace]/config/modules/virusscan.cfg when called from ConflictTask's code.
+then "taskProperty("foo")" will resolve to the property named vscan.foo when called from ClamAv task, but virusscan.foo when called from ConflictTask's code.
 Note that the "vscan" etc are locally assigned names, so we can always prevent the "collisions" mentioned, and we make the tasks much more portable, since we remove the "hard-coding" of config names.